Our Blog

 Determining the type of ransomware that has infected your machine will help you create an effective plan of action to remove the infection.
 When it comes to ransomware, it can either be screen-locking or encryption-based.

 There are different types of ransomware and various ransomware examples.
-But for most of the time, the ransomware will introduce itself to you on the ransom note.
+But for most of the time, the ransomware will introduce itself to you in the ransom note.
 If it didn’t, use tools like ID Ransomware by the Malware Hunter Team or the Crypto Sheriff by the No More Ransom!
 Project.

 Knowing what type of ransomware you’re up against gives you a slight advantage.
-By understanding how ransomware behaves, attacks, and infects devices, you’ll be able to conduct the proper action to remove it from your machine and safely recover your data.
+By understanding how ransomware behaves, attacks, and infects devices, you’ll be able to take the proper action to remove it from your machine and safely recover your data.

 Remove the malware (wipe your systems)